william-arachelian/Mhacks-2024/README.md

 ## Future Goals
 - Implement more complex user preference handling.
 - Integrate a shopping cart and recipe saving feature.
-- Expand to a mobile app for better user experience.
+- Expand to a web app for better user experience.

 ## Contributing
 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue to discuss what you would like to contribute.